What is a project firefighter?

 Senior project firefighter positions are also available and lead a small team to undertake the above activities.

 Find out the essential requirements of becoming a firefighter.
+Get the inside story from staff in the short video below.

-Wondering what it takes to become a DEW project firefighter?
-Get the inside story from the staff themselves in the short video below.
+Wondering what it takes to become a project firefighter?

 Unfortunately, NPWS Fire Management does not take on volunteers due to limited resources, however, you can volunteer with the SA Country Fire Service.